ryandusseau/knowbe4-overdue/README.md

 A basic understanding of each of the Requirements is recommended, as well as basic understanding of Powershell.

 ## Disclaimer
-The materials here are provided as-is and come with no warranty or guarantees for any environment. before use, you should carefully review all materials to determine whether it is appropriate for your environment.
+The materials here are provided as-is and come with no warranty or guarantees for any environment.
+Before use, you should carefully review all materials to determine whether it is appropriate for your environment.
 Where necessary, use a test environment and set policies in Report mode to monitor their effect first.
 Exercise caution when using lockout policies by creating breakglass/exemption conditions and validating the What If conditional access feature.

 ## Set up